Central College Brand

 Long animation (more than 10 seconds or so): Use a MP4 video.

-In some cases it is difficult to determine the best a file type particularly with infographics.
-Example: https://twitter.com/CentralDutch/status/850026568697118720.
-In most cases it makes sense to create a JPG because it will preserve the photo the best.
+In some cases, it is difficult to determine the best file type, particularly with infographics.
+See example.
+In most cases, it makes sense to create a JPG because it will preserve the photo the best.
 You may need to adjust the quality on the export settings in Photoshop so you don’t see artifacts around the infographic parts of the image.
 Alternatively, a PNG may provide adequate photo preservation while removing artifacts from the infographic portion of the image.
 Typically it is trial and error to see which is best.

 If you are a PC user and would like to create a branded email signature please follow the directions below.
-If you are a Mac user and need assistance (the color palette is a bit different), please contact Lindsey Maurer at ext.
+If you are a Mac user and need assistance (the color palette is a bit different), please contact Melody VanderLeest at ext.
 7617.

 - Click to open a new email.